Atlanta VC Directory

 Fintech Ventures Fund[2]

 An early-stage fintech and insurtech VC with offices in Atlanta and New York, led by Sergei Kouzmine (Atlanta presence).
-Focuses on banking, lending, capital markets, and insurance tech at Seed ($250K–$1M checks) and offers structured credit facilities up to $1.5M.
-Founded in 2016.
+Focuses on banking, lending, capital markets, and insurance tech at Seed ($250K-$1M checks) and offers structured credit facilities up to $1.5M.
+Established in 2016.

 Mosley Ventures[2][4]